(1) The lesion was close to chest wall. CT scan showed that the left upper lobe lung cancer was enlarged.

 (2) After treatment by radioactive particles.

-(3) No complication during and after surgery.
+(3) No complication during and after procedure.

 (1) The lesion was close to chest wall.
 CT scan showed that the left upper lobe lung cancer was enlarged.